 Research recently published by scientists at the Food & Drug Administration (FDA) shows the PFAS in current use are bioaccumulative and more toxic than FDA previously acknowledged.
 To avoid regrettable substitutes, the entire class must be phased out and safer alternatives must be used.

 What about alternatives?

 In a recent study, 67% of tested packaging from major fast-food chains was PFAS-free, demonstrating that alternatives are widely available and competitively priced.

 Reusable food serviceware is also widely available and preferable to single-use items.

 States, municipalities, and retailers stepping up to ban PFAS in food packaging

 In the absence of federal leadership to protect health and the environment, states and retailers are stepping up.
 Washington state passed the first state measure to restrict PFAS in paper food packaging in 2018, which helped start a cascade of companies switching to PFAS-free.

 Currently, nine U.S. fast-food and fast-casual restaurants, including Panera Bread, Chipotle, McDonald’s, and Wendy’s, have publicly committed to ban PFAS from consumer-facing packaging.
 In addition, four grocery companies have announced steps to reduce PFAS in food packaging.
 See the full list of commitments here.

-In addition to Washington, Maine, New York, and Vermont have passed laws banning PFAS in food packaging.
+In addition to Washington, Maine, New York, Vermont, Minnesota, and Connecticut have passed laws banning PFAS in food packaging.
 Bans in San Francisco and Berkeley have already gone into effect.
 In all these cases, the bans cover the entire class of PFAS.
 Momentum continues to grow as more states consider bans.